wp-plugins/bepro-listings/readme.txt

 = I need more features, is there more? =

 Yes, there are add-ons and themes available for this plugin.
 Check our website beprosoftware.com/shop

+= Can I operate multiple directory types at the same time? =

+Yes, you will need our origami addon and any niche addons that specify compatibility like our vehicles and Real Estate addons

 = Can this work with buddypress? =